julzaza/wildwitchherbs/_posts/2026-08-07-4-stages-fertility-cycle-european-tradition.md

 Rather than constantly seeking signs or answers, women were encouraged through tradition to remain connected to the rhythms around them.

+Safeguarding what has been conceived in folk practices is explored in detail in **[Old World Magic for Pregnancy Protection](/pregnancy-protection-old-world-magic/)**.

 ---

 ## The Connection Between Fertility and the Seasons